ibm-ecosystem-engineering/Watson-NLP/MLOps/reserve-openshift-sandbox/readme.md

-# Sandbox Environment
+# Sandbox Environment for Watson NLP

-## Steps to Reserve an OpenShift Sandbox on IBM Cloud
+## Reserve an Environment

+This document describes the steps to reserve a sandbox OpenShift environment on IBM Cloud in order to complete tutorials on Watson NLP.
+The environment itself consists of a namespace in a ROKS cluster on which you can deploy applications.

 ### Step 1: Go to the TechZone Collection
 Navigate with your browser to the following URL and log in to TechZone.